noms-digital-studio/iis-monitoring/README.md

-Hub Monitoring
+IIS Monitoring
 ====
-Monitoring for the HUB, this use smashing which is forked from Dashing, as Dashing is no longer being maintained.
+Monitoring for the IIS project.

-Currently only setup to monitor CircleCI builds, and Health.
+The project is based on Smashing.

 Build
 ----